NVIDIA/NVFlare/docs/user_guide/federated_xgboost/secure_xgboost_user_guide.rst

 NVFlare Provisioning
 --------------------
-For horizontal secure training, NVFlare system must be provisioned with TenSEAL context.
+For horizontal secure training, the NVFlare system must be provisioned with homomorphic encryption context.
 The HEBuilder in ``project.yml`` is used to achieve this.
 An example configuration can be found at :github_nvflare_link:`secure_project.yml <examples/advanced/cifar10/cifar10-real-world/workspaces/secure_project.yml#L64>`.

 This is a snippet of the ``secure_project.yml`` file with the HEBuilder: